Ranikot Fort

-Ranikot Fort (also known as Rannikot), also known as the Great Wall of Sindh, is a 19th-century (reconstructed) Talpur-era fort near Sann in Jamshoro District, Sindh, Pakistan.
+Ranikot Fort (also known as Rannikot), also known as the Great Wall of Sindh, is a (4th/5th Century AD) is a Gupta-era fort near Sann in Jamshoro District, Sindh, Pakistan.
 The fort's ramparts have been compared to the Great Wall of China.

 The site was nominated in 1993 by the Pakistan National Commission for UNESCO world heritage status, and has since been on the tentative list of UNESCO World Heritage Sites.
 The fort is listed as a historical site under the Antiquities Act, 1975 and its subsequent amendments, and has a protected status.